Timings, route, and suit collection for the Liverpool Santa Dash 2021.

 Santas must wear their Santa suit and race number in the morning, or their Santa suit and medal when returning home, to qualify for free bus transportation to or from the city center.

-Everything you need to know about the Liverpool Santa Dash 2021 is right here.
+Here’s everything you need to know about the Liverpool Santa Dash 2021, which takes place tomorrow.

-When: The Liverpool Santa Dash will take place on Sunday, December 5 at 9.30 a.m.
+When: The Liverpool Santa Dash will take place tomorrow, Sunday, December 5, at 9.30 a.m.

 Route